-By placing a call to the national child abuse hotline or connecting with local resources through state numbers, listed here, you’re telling an authority that you believe someone is unfit to be a parent.
+By placing a call to the national child abuse hotline or connecting with local resources through state numbers, you’re telling an authority that you believe someone may be unfit to be a parent.
 And both Chapple and Smith say many cases aren’t reported because callers worry about retaliation from unfit parents who may also be unfit humans.
-Most states, however, allow those calling child protective services to report cases anonymously.
+Most states, however, allow those calling CPS to report cases anonymously.
 You might have to provide your name and address for a follow-up, but it won’t be disclosed.
 If the on-call worker fears immediate danger, then local offices dispense help that day.

 Per Chapple, Los Angeles County DCFS receives about 200,000 calls a year but only investigates about 150,000 of them.
 It’s not because there are too many calls and not enough resources.
 It’s because the workers are trained professionals who know when a report requires action.
 They will discuss the case with the caller, explaining whether or not an investigation will follow, and why.

 “Maybe it isn’t something that warrants intrusion into people’s lives,” Smith says.
 “Part of the job of someone answering the phone is to educate the caller.”
 So calling CPS, even if it doesn’t end in an investigation, can help educate and empower you for the future.